tracerdominion/Tournament_Building/README.md

 Should take two parameters `num` and `name`, the first of which is 8 less than the row number of the administration sheet corresponding to that stage, and the second of which is the name of the stage.
 To match existing names, called `create<Stage_type>`.

-This function should create and set up all sheets for this stage, without anything non-aesthetic needed to be added by the user.
+This function should create and set up all sheets for this stage and add warnings upon edit where appropriate, without anything non-aesthetic needed to be added by the user.
 Be sure to consider how results will be processed.

+Users should be alerted if an option they provide does not fit the stage.

 Be sure to import players by index (not value or cell reference) from the seeding sheet - this is essential for automatic linking once results fill in.

-Once completed, it should be appropriately added to the switch statements in both the `setupSheets()` and the `remakeStages()` functions.
+Once completed, it should be appropriately added to the switch statement in the `addStage()` function.
+There should also be a process for deleting all associated sheets, which should be inserted into the switch statement in the `removeStage()` function.

 #### Update (with new results) functions